-INTEGRITY • COMMITMENT • RESPECT Sixth Form Committee Bi-weekly meetings are held with the Head of Sixth Form to discuss charity events, social meeting and developments within the Sixth Form.
+Bi-weekly meetings are held with the Head of Sixth Form to discuss charity events, social meeting and developments within the Sixth Form.
 The viewpoints of the Sixth Form are represented in an open and friendly forum and cascaded back to tutor groups.

-Sixth Form Social events We are extremely proud of our social calendar which is organised by our students for our students.
+Sixth Form Social events

+We are extremely proud of our social calendar which is organised by our students for our students.
 It aims to encourage all our students to feel part of the Sixth Form community.
-Activities have included The Escape Rooms, a Christmas meal and a night of bowling and a formal end of year meal.
+Activities have included cinema visits, Christmas meal, Manchester trip, Mall trips and a formal end of year meal.
 We look forward to new ideas and aim to organise an event chosen by the students every half term.